govind-a-m/billiard/README.md

 # billiard
-Game Engine is not humanised yet
+This is a billiard player based in "PickPocket" Simulation is not humanised yet
 Video uploaded at-https://youtu.be/MrB0okULUFo